DaynorTito/UNOGame_NodeJS/README.md

 ## Description of Routes

-The API is organized into four sets of routes: `cards`, `games`, `players`, and `scores`.
+The API is organized into four sets of routes: `cards`, `games`, `userPlayers`, and `scores`.
 Below is a description of each set of routes and their corresponding HTTP methods:

 ### Card Routes (`/api/v1/cards`)